 - Minimum focusing distance of 2.
 3 ft. /0.
 7M.

-Many argue that it is probably the best lens for filmmaking from Canon that has ever been made, and it is a zoom lens.
+Many argue that it is probably the best camera lens for filmmaking from Canon that has ever been made, and it is a zoom lens.
 It’s fast for stills and enables super-smooth focus for movie capture.
-Starting from wide angles to tele focal lengths, this offers a variety that prime lenses are missing.
-Canon is known for its greatness when shooting in Auto white balance, colour range and image quality.
+Starting from wide angles to tele focal lengths, this offers a variety that prime lenses that are missing.
+Canon is known for its greatness when shooting in Auto white balance, color range, and image quality.

 Compact – great match for mirrorless bodies